greencat1/Portfolio/Courses/Data Science Fundamentals with Python and SQL Specialization/README.md

 # 📊 Data Science Fundamentals with Python and SQL
 **Coursera Specialization by IBM**

-This repository contains notes, code, and practice materials created while completing the *Data Science Fundamentals with Python and SQL* specialization on :contentReference[oaicite:0]{index=0}, offered by :contentReference[oaicite:1]{index=1}.
+This repository contains notes, code, and practice materials created while completing the *Data Science Fundamentals with Python and SQL* specialization.

 The specialization provides a strong foundation in Data Science, covering Python programming, SQL, statistics, and essential data analysis tools.